-What does it mean to turn the paper 90 degrees?
 Why do you need to bend the trailing edge of the wings?

 Write down four command words from the text.

 Draw lines to match the instructions with the drawings.

-1. Use a sheet of A4 paper.
+- 1. Use a sheet of A4 paper.
 Fold the paper in half lengthwise and run thumbnail along the fold to crease it sharply.
-Now, unfold the paper.
-2. Fold down the top corners to the middle of the paper until both corners meet.
-3. Fold the two edges toward the centre line.
-4. Make a valley fold in half.
-Turn the plane 90 degrees.
-5. Create a wing crease that begins at the nose.
-6. Form a 3-dimensional shape.
+Now, unfold the paper. - 2.
+Fold down the top corners to the middle of the paper until both corners meet. - 3.
+Fold the two edges toward the centre line. - 4.
+Make a valley fold in half.
+Turn the plane 90 degrees. - 5.
+Create a wing crease that begins at the nose. - 6.
+Form a 3-dimensional shape.
 Bend up the trailing edge of the wings for lift if it has a tendency to nose dive.

 Find words in the instructions on making a paper jet that mean the same as the phrases below.
-Write the words and their meanings in your dictionary. et's write having the measurements of height, width and depth the way in which something is likely to happen Teacher: fold in paper Sign: in direction of longest side front part of jet that sticks out
+Write the words and their meanings in your dictionary.

+having the measurements of height, width and depth Call Color

+the way in which something is likely to happen 2

+fold in paper Teacher:

+in direction of longest side Sign:

+front part of jet that sticks out Date: